 Gift cards have become a popular way for healthcare organizations to incentivize healthy behaviors and improve patient engagement.
 Research, studies, and surveys have uncovered various interesting facts and statistics about using gift cards in healthcare benefit programs.
 The benefits of gift card incentives are clear, from increased medication adherence to higher patient satisfaction rates.
-This article will look at some of the most intriguing findings and explore how gift cards can be effectively integrated into healthcare benefit programs.
+We will examine several intriguing findings and explore how to effectively integrate gift cards into healthcare benefit programs.

 Health Affairs Journal: